Bubble1296/BubbleOS/README.md

 - BubbleOS v1.1.0 RELEASE.py is an update to v1.0.0

 What's comming up next?
 - BubbleOS v1.2.0 RELEASE.py is planned to be released relatively soon.
-It will consist of fixes the files app, the addition of a document editor app, and hopefully, better and/or custom desktop backgrounds.
+It will consist of fixes to the files app, the addition of a document editor app, and hopefully, better and/or custom desktop backgrounds.

 Thank you!
 - Bubble1296